Fast Nonlinear Vector Quantile Regression: Conclusion

 \section{Conclusion}

 In this work, we proposed NL-VQR, and a scalable approach for performing VQR in general.
 NL-VQR overcomes a key limitation of VQR, namely the assumption that the CVQF is linear in $\rvec{X}$.
-Our approach allows modelling conditional quantiles when by embedding $\rvec{X}$ into a space where VQR is better specified and further to exploit the structure of the domain of $\rvec{X}$ (via a domain-specific model like a CNN or GNN).
+Our approach allows modelling conditional quantiles by embedding $\rvec{X}$ into a space where VQR is better specified and further to exploit the structure of the domain of $\rvec{X}$ (via a domain-specific models like CNNs).
 We proposed a new relaxed dual formulation and custom solver for the VQR problem and demonstrated that we can perform VQR with millions of samples.
 As far as we know, large scale estimation of CVQFs or even VQFs has not been previously shown.
 Moreover, we resolved the issue of high-dimensional quantile crossings by proposing VMR, a refinement step for estimated CVQFs.
 We demonstrated, through exhaustive synthetic and real data experiments, that NL-VQR with VMR is by far the most accurate way to model CVQFs.
 Finally, based on the real data results, we argue that NL-VQR should be the primary approach for distribution-free uncertainty estimation, instead of separable approaches which assume independence.

 \textbf{Limitations. } As with any multivariate density estimation task which does not make distributional assumptions, our approach suffers from the curse of dimensionality, especially in the target dimension.
 Overcoming this limitation requires future work, and might entail, e.g., exploiting the structure of the domain of $\rvec{Y}$.
-This could be achieved by leveraging recent advances in high-dimensional neural OT \citep{korotin2021neural}.
-Another potential limitation is that we do not separate the non-linearity per quantile level, i.e., the non-linear transformation $g_{\theta}(\vec{x})$ is shared across quantile levels.
+This could be achieved by leveraging recent advances in high-dimensional neural OT \citep{korotin2021neural}. { Another potential limitation is that the nonlinear transformation $g_{\theta}(\vec{x})$ is shared across quantile levels (it is not a function of $\vec{u}$), though evaluating whether this is truly a limiting assumption in practice requires further investigation. }

 In conclusion, although quantile regression is a very popular tool, vector quantile regression is arguably far less known, accessible, and usable in practice due to lack of adequate tools.
 This is despite that fact that it is a natural extension of QR, which can be used for general statistical inference tasks.
 We present the community with an off-the-shelf method for performing VQR in the real world.
 We believe this will contribute to many existing applications, and inspire a wide-range of new applications, for which it is currently prohibitive or impossible to estimate CVQFs.